WxOutside/hardware/components.md

 Components
 ==========

 This file describes the exact hardware components you need to build a fully functioning weather station.
-You'll still need to get the software set up, but that is described in a subsequent file.
+You'll still need to get the software set up, but that is described in the software repository (https://github.com/WxOutside/software).
 The components included here are specifically picked for a low power consumption weather station.
 You can swap any of these for something else, but the power usage may change, and there may be software incompatibilities that you'll have to navigate.

 Voltaic Systems V44 battery